MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 A frontend deployment to speed up bulk operation.

-- Doing bulk operations on users in the Migration Manager would be slow when a lot of users were selected.
+- Doing bulk operations on users in the Migration Manager would be slow when many users were selected.
 Speed improvements to these operations have been introduced by using a new version of the Mover API.

 ## Frontend v1.15.2.1 (April 29, 2020)